 You can start right after you make your purchase.
 This is an online course so you can learn at your own pace.
 Throughout the year the GoPractice team runs cohorts, where the creators of the course will enrich the training with additional case studies and examples, as well as answer questions regarding your business.

 It’s up to you.
 The simulator is designed as a game — so choose a speed that suits you.
 If you decide to join one of several cohorts we have throughout the year, we will send you all the information about live and recorded sessions that will add up to your 10-week training.
-The next cohort starts in January 2022 and will last until March 2022.
+The next cohort starts in September 2022.